MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 ## Add a Yammer feed to a modern page in SharePoint Server 2019

-1. Go to Yammer in a browser, and go to the Yammer page you want to put in Sharepoint: a group, person, topic, or the Yammer home page.
+1. Go to Yammer in a browser, and go to the Yammer page you want to put in SharePoint: a group, person, topic, or the Yammer home page.
 Copy the URL.

 2. In SharePoint, go to the page you want to put the Yammer feed on, and click **Edit**.